 This wording is taken (but re-written slightly) from the section PL/pgSQL under the Hood in the PostgreSQL documentation:

-The first time that a subprogram is called within each session. the PL/pgSQL interpreter fetches the subprogram's definition from pg_proc, parses the source text, and produces an abstract syntax tree (a.k.a.
+The first time that a subprogram is called within each session, the PL/pgSQL interpreter fetches the subprogram's definition from pg_proc, parses the source text, and produces an abstract syntax tree (a.k.a.
 AST).
 The AST fully translates the PL/pgSQL statement structure and control flow, but individual expressions and complete SQL statements used in the subprogram are not translated immediately.
-(Every PL/pgSQL expression is evaluated as a SQL expression.)
+(Every PL/pgSQL expression is evaluated, at runtime, as a SQL expression.)

 As each expression and SQL statement is first executed in the subprogram, the PL/pgSQL interpreter parses and analyzes it to create a prepared statement.